 The locals called the tower “torre impenetrabile” The impenetrable tower.

 The man who stole this diamond in these most unusual circumstances was an historian of Italian architecture.
 His extensive study had led him to peruse historical constructs, and design throughout the century.
 Purely by chance did he come to learn that 100 years before a tunnel existed in this very estate that should by his calculations run under the torre impenetrabile.
 This in itself was no major discovery.
 The dinner at which he mentioned it, and the fact that his best friend was a thief however was the only catalyst required.
 This confluence of occurrences led to a theft that would change the lives of 1000 others after his, and to reach into the very heart of mine on that day.

 Suffice to say, the diamond was stolen and on that very day the first death occurred, quite by accident.

 At 3.45pm Ricardo Torelli Shiavelli climbed the stairs to view his Scarselli pink diamond.
 A fat greasy man, indulged and pampered, he took his time walking the quiet stone staircase to the tower room.
 His cane tapped at each stair, each laboured breath.
 At 4.00pm promptly he opened the heavy iron door only to discover the diamond gone from its velvet case.
 Only a hollow indent, and muddy footprints remained.
-Simple sunlight streamed through the window, no spectrum of beauty awaited him.
+Sunlight streamed through the window, only no spectrum of beauty awaited him.
 The shock of this discovery was too much for his heart and caused him to drop dead on the spot.
 Thus beginning a blood feud that with 9 pounds of pressure I could end.